Sierra-Labs/nest-identity/README.md

 - `pagination.maxPageSize` - when querying a list of records limit the number of records returned (defaults to 200).
 - `pagination.defaultPageSize` - when querying a list of records limit the number of records returned by default (defaults to 100).
 - `password.rounds` - Number of bcrypt rounds to use, defaults to 10 if omitted.
-- `superadmin.autoCreate` - Set to false to prevent a superadmin role to be created during start up.
-Defaults to true.
+- `superadmin.autoCreate` - Set to true if you want a superadmin user created during module initialization.
+Super admin role and user will only be created if both Roles and User tables are empty.
+Default is `false`.
 - `superadmin.defaultEmail` - Override the default email address of the superadmin account.
 Defaults to `super@admin.com`.
 - `superadmin.defaultPassword` - Override the default super admin password.
 Defaults to `superadmin`.
 - `superadmin.defaultRole` - Override the super admin role name.
 Defaults to `superadmin`.